cashbee-team/budgea_client/docs/AdministrationApi.md

 id_webhook = 56 # Integer |

 opts = {
-  deleted: "deleted_example", # String | a date to delete the webhook or 'null' to enable it
+  deleted: 'deleted_example', # String | a date to delete the webhook or 'null' to enable it
   id_user: 56, # Integer | The user ID to associate with the webhook
   id_service: 56, # Integer | The service ID to associate with the webhook
   url: 3.4, # Float | The webhook callback url
-  event: "event_example", # String | The webhook event
+  event: 'event_example', # String | The webhook event
-  expand: "expand_example" # String |
+  expand: 'expand_example' # String |
 }

 begin